A Cock and Bull Story: Reception

 A Cock and Bull Story has received very positive reviews.
 As of January 2024, the film holds an 88% approval rating on review aggregator Rotten Tomatoes, based on 129 reviews with an average rating of 7.50/10.
 The website's critical consensus reads, "Steve Coogan and Rob Brydon add madcap, knowing performances to the mix, and the result is a fun, postmodern romp."
 On Metacritic, the film has a weighted average score of 80 out of 100, based on 35 critics, indicating "generally favorable reviews".

 Home media

 A Cock and Bull Story was released on both Region 1 and Region 2 DVD in July 2006.

 The Trip

-The fictionalised versions of Steve Coogan and Rob Brydon seen in the film reappear as the central characters in Michael Winterbottom's 2010 BBC series The Trip.
+The fictionalised versions of Steve Coogan and Rob Brydon seen in the film reappear as the central characters in Michael Winterbottom's 2010 BBC series The Trip and its sequels.